ackleymi/SwiftStock/README.md

 ![banner](assets/banner.png)

 `SwiftStock` is the simplest way to add real-time <a href="http://finance.yahoo.com">Yahoo!
 Finance</a> stock market data to your Swift app.
-It's a major Swift upgrade for my previous contribution <a href="https://github.com/ackleymi/MAStockGraph">MAStockGRaph</a>.
-For simplicity, the example project I built using the library has the <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> swift file included for accessing the Yahoo Finance APIs. (no need to run carthage or cocoapods, it runs out of the box)
+It's a major Swift upgrade for my previous contribution, <a href="https://github.com/ackleymi/MAStockGraph">MAStockGraph</a>.
+For simplicity, the example project I built using the library has the <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> swift file included for networking with the Yahoo Finance APIs. (no need to run carthage or cocoapods, it runs out of the box)

-`SwiftStock` consists of three parts- 1) A predictive stock quote search API.
-2) A comprehensive financial instrument API with all the best data :D. 3) A charting API that yields a full set of time-and-sales data over various time frames (including the elusive intraday)
+`SwiftStock` consists of three parts-
+1) A predictive stock quote search API.
+2) A comprehensive financial instrument API with all the best data :D.
+3) A charting API that yields a full set of time-and-sales data over various time frames (including the elusive intraday 😊)

 ![demo](assets/demo.gif)